codingismy11to7/zaneyos/modules/src/UPGRADE-2.3-to-2.4.md

 ```
 ~/zaneyos/hosts/[your-hostname]/
 ├── hardware.nix          (preserved from 2.3)
-└── variables.nix         (updated to 2.4 format with your settings)
+└── configuration.nix         (updated to 2.4 format with your settings)
 ```

 ## 🆘 Emergency Recovery